-2. Permanent Main Office Address 3.
-Form of Entity 4.
-When Organized 5.
-Where Organized 6. state 1 How many years have you been engaged in the contracting business under your present name; also names and dates of previous firm names, if any.
-7. antici Contracts on hand; (schedule these, showing gross amount of each contract and the approximate pated dates of completion).
-8. General character of work performed by your company.
-9. Have you failed within the last seven years to complete any work awarded to you?(no)(yes).
-If so, where and why?
-10. Have you defaulted on a contract within the last seven years?(no)(yes).
-If so, where and why?
-11. Docu Have you ever failed to complete a project in the time allotment according to the Contract ments?(no)(yes).
-If so, where and why?
-12. each, List the most important contracts recently executed by your company, stating approximate cost for and the month and year completed.
-13. List your major equipment available for this contract.
-14. List your key personnel such as project superintendent and foremen available for this contract.
-15. List any subcontractors whom you would expect to use for the following (unless this work is to be done by your own organization). a.
-Slate Repair Work b.
-Window & Door Work (if Add Alternate is selected) c.
-Sheetrock Work (if Add Alternate is selected) d.
-Electrical Work (if Add Alternate is selected) (The City reserves the right to approve subcontractors for this project)
+- 1. Name of Bidder - 2.
+Permanent Main Office Address - 3.
+Form of Entity - 4.
+When Organized - 5.
+Where Organized - 6.
+How many years have you been engaged in the contracting business under your present name; also state names and dates of previous firm names, if any. - 7.
+Contracts on hand; (schedule these, showing gross amount of each contract and the approximate anticipated dates of completion). - 8.
+General character of work performed by your company. - 9.
+Have you failed within the last seven years to complete any work awarded to you? (no)(yes).
+If so, where and why? - 10.
+Have you defaulted on a contract within the last seven years? (no)(yes).
+If so, where and why? - 11.
+Have you ever failed to complete a project in the time allotment according to the Contract Documents? (no)(yes).
+If so, where and why? - 12.
+List the most important contracts recently executed by your company, stating approximate cost for each, and the month and year completed. - 13.
+List your major equipment available for this contract. - 14.
+List your key personnel such as project superintendent and foremen available for this contract. - 15.
+List any subcontractors whom you would expect to use for the following (unless this work is to be done by your own organization). - a.
+Mechanical & Plumbing Work c.
+Electrical Work (if Alternate is selected)

+(The City reserves the right to approve or disapprove subcontractors for this project)